 OSHA Standard 1926.651(b)(2) says that utility companies or owners shall be contacted within established or customary local response times, advised of the proposed work, and asked to establish the location of the utility underground installations prior to the start of actual excavation.

-- Always respect the markings and flags placed by the locating service.
+Always wait the specific time required by the locate service.
+Always respect the markings and flags placed by the locating service.